 These annual events will offer all clergy the opportunity to join together with partners from different backgrounds to learn and reflect on transitional times in their ministry.
 During the event, there will be opportunities for discussion, reflection and learning.
-The TWT Program Coordinator is open to suggestions for questions and topics to be addressed at a future event.
+The TWT Program Director is open to suggestions for questions and topics to be addressed at a future event.

 Rev. Dr. Sarah Lund is the author of the widely regarded book Blessed are the Crazy: Breaking the Silence About Mental Illness, Family and Church (Chalice Press, 2014) and blogs at sarahgriffithlund.com.
 In addition to serving as the Senior Pastor of First Congregational UCC in Indianapolis, she is the Minister for Disabilities and Mental Health Justice on the UCC's Wholeness Advocacy Team of Justice and Local Church Ministries.